BayLibre/POWERCI/docs/setup/notes.md

 # Initial Machine Setup #

+> This applies to the LAVA infrastructure i.e. Dispatcher and Scheduler

+> As for the KernelCI/PowerCI FrontEnd, a different virtual machine could be considered.

+> We heerin assume the host machine (virtual or not) is Ubuntu 14+

 ## preliminary packages and services installation ##

 ` sudo apt-get install vim gitk git-gui pandoc lynx terminator conmux minicom`